 2. Ecosystem Integration: The SCA tool must integrate with repositories, IDEs, package managers, CI servers and more... via out-of-the-box integrations and via rich open APIs.

 3. Database: A comprehensive license and vulnerability database is a must have to provide you the best coverage.

-Your security stack needs to be comprised of the following tools:
+A full security stack should be comprised of the following tools: